erhaneth/dbank/README.md

 ### MVP

-- [ ] Create a blockchain based application.
-- [ ] Connect to a blockchain wallet(Metamask).
 - [ ] Create a user login.
-- [ ] Pairing users with a wallet.
+- [ ] Showing transactions.
-- [ ] Wallet interaction with smart contract.
+- [ ] Writing smart contract with Solidity.
-- [ ] Sending Ethereum to the another address.
 - [ ] Add gif when transactions are made.
-- [ ] Showing transactions.
+- [ ] Create a blockchain based application.
 - [ ] Having a user friendly interface and minimalist design.
+- [ ] Sending Ethereum to the another address.

 ### Stretch Goals

+- [ ] Pairing users with a wallet.
+- [ ] Wallet interaction with smart contract.
+- [ ] Connect to a blockchain wallet(Metamask).
 - [ ] Receiving Ethereum to the another address.
 - [ ] Buying and selling Ethereum and other crypto currencies.
 - [ ] Sending and receiving Ethereum and other crypto currencies.